Back

 And although adoption was slow to start (Microsoft didn’t begin supporting WebRTC until 2015 and Apple held off until 2017), it has since become one of the most widely used streaming protocols for high-quality online communications.

 Today the protocol is used by tech giants like Google, Microsoft, and Apple, and WebRTC technology is employed by many popular communication applications (WhatsApp, Discord, Google Chat, etc.).
-A testament to its success, the global WebRTC Solutions market is forecast to reach a valuation of $46,336.6 million by 2027.
+A testament to its success, the global WebRTC Solutions market is forecast to grow from $9.56 billion in 2025 to $94.09 billion by 2032.

 Industry spotlight